worldmaking/datt3074/index.md

 - IOS: use an online converter to convert your WAV file into a m4r file.
 Then google for how to get that on your phone, because Apple made that a bit more complex.

-## General procedures for assigment patches
+## General procedures for assinment patches

 - All of your work should be inside the gen~ patcher -- you shouldn't need to work in the Max patch much, except to support the gen~ patch (e.g. adding a buffer~ or a scope~.)
 - **Everything needed to run the patch should be included in the patch.** Do not use Max Projects, 3rd party externals, external files etc.